-Emotional Health Wellbeing Policy can be found on the school Policies page
+Emotional Health Wellbeing Policy can be found on the school Policies page.

-At St Michael in the Hamlet Primary School, we are committed to supporting the emotional health and wellbeing of our pupils and staff.
+At St Michael in the Hamlet Primary School, we are committed to supporting the emotional health and wellbeing of our pupils, families and staff.
 We know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.

 At our school we: